 At some time or another, we’ve all been there.
-Whether one too many coffees, grandma’s homemade marinara sauce or a really indulgent holiday meal, now you’re reaching for some heartburn relief.
+Whether one too many coffees, grandma’s homemade marinara sauce or a really indulgent holiday meal, now you’re reaching for something to treat heartburn.

 If you are like millions of Americans who suffer from gastroesophageal reflux disease (GERD), a digestive disorder, or other acid reflux disorders, you may reach for “the purple pill” or other similar proton pump inhibitors (PPIs) to relieve heartburn in your lower chest.